 Copenhagen is one of the coolest cities you will ever visit.
 I’ll bet on it.
 Long days and warm temperatures bring their own buzz during the summer months.
 Take a long weekend to explore – make like a local and hire a bicycle to do it.

 Perched on the shores of Lake Maggiore, Ascona is one of Switzerland’s hidden gems.
 The Swiss-Italian town is just across the border from Italy and boasts a unique culture (and cuisine) that will capture your heart, not to mention a wealth of hiking opportunities too.

 Dreamy Zanzibar lives up to its reputation as a slice of paradise off the shores of Africa.
 White sand beaches, spice-filled groves and the charming capital Stone Town make for the perfect low-key summer holiday destination.

 A spirited city at the best of times, Edinburgh goes full-speed during August when it gets caught up in the lovely madness that is the Edinburgh Festival and Fringe Festival.
 Go with a lot of energy and don’t expect to get much sleep

 Portugal is one of Europe’s burgeoning travel hotspots.
 Spend some time in the lovable capital Lisbon before heading further afield.
-Wine lovers should head to the heart of the Douro Valley, while beach bums will revel in the stunning coastline of the Alentejo and the Algarve.
+Wine lovers should head to the heart of the Douro Valley, while beach bums are spoilt for choice in Portugal and will revel in the stunning coastline of the Alentejo and the Algarve.